Pawnee (Parks and Recreation): History

 Pawnee's fictional history begins with its founding in 1817, which was very shortly followed by the driving of the Native American Wamapoke tribe from the land.
-The town is depicted as having an extensive history of racial and misogynistic abuse towards the Wamapoke people, which it celebrates in various murals on the walls at city hall.
+The town is depicted as having an extensive history of racial and misogynistic abuse towards the Wamapoke people, which it celebrates in various murals on the walls at City Hall.

 Demographics

 Population

-Pawnee is depicted as a typical mid-sized city in central Indiana, located in the fictional "Wamapoke County" about 90 miles from Indianapolis.
+Pawnee is depicted as a typical mid-sized city in south central Indiana, located in the fictional "Wamapoke County" about 90 miles from Indianapolis.
 Dialogue from the show and other officially licensed material suggest a population in the range of 60,000 to a little over 80,000.

 Pawnee's twin town is Eagleton, Indiana, a smaller but wealthier adjacent community.
 Eagleton was founded by Pawnee's richest original settlers, who moved uphill shortly after Pawnee's establishment to found their own town.
 A mutual dislike between the communities has festered ever since.
-However, in "The Pawnee-Eagleton Tip Off Classic", due to Eagleton's impending bankruptcy (caused by excessive overspending on luxurious amenities for Eagleton residents), Eagleton is dissolved and incorporated into Pawnee.
+However, in "The Pawnee-Eagleton Tip Off Classic", due to Eagleton's impending bankruptcy (caused by overspending on luxurious amenities for Eagleton residents), Eagleton is dissolved and incorporated into Pawnee.

 The town is shown to have many flaws and problems, including a raccoon infestation and an obesity crisis, the latter being mainly the result of the town's major employer being a candy company called "Sweetums".
 The populace are generally unsophisticated but have a high degree of civic engagement.
 Over the course of the series, in part due to the actions of Leslie Knope, the city's Deputy Director of the Parks and Recreation department, and her associates, the town's fortunes improve and Pawnee becomes a more desirable place to live.